Mehar Bano aur Shah Bano

 Mehar Bano aur Shah Bano is a Pakistani drama which aired on Hum TV in 2012.
 It is the story of how the lives of two sisters, Mehar Bano and Shah Bano, change after the death of their parents.
 It was directed by Fahim Burney and written by Seema Ghazal.

 Plot

-In the grand haveli, Mehar Bano's life is turned upside down when her childhood fiancé, Nasir, disappears on the eve of their wedding.
+In a grand haveli, Mehar Bano's life is turned upside down when her childhood fiancé, Nasir, disappears on the eve of their wedding.
 As her family struggles to cope, her brother's deceitful plan to sell the haveli without their knowledge brings in Faraz, a charming stranger who becomes an unlikely guest.
 As Shah Bano falls for Faraz's charms, Mehar Bano finds herself inexplicably drawn to him too.
-But Faraz's heart beats for Mehar, who's still reeling from Nasir's betrayal.
+Faraz's heart also beats for Mehar, who's still reeling from Nasir's betrayal.
 As the family's world crumbles, the sisters are forced to flee the haveli, and Mehar must confront her past when she encounters Nasir, who's returned a changed man.
 Will Mehar's heart forgive Nasir's past abandonment, or will she find love and redemption with Faraz, the man who unwittingly walked into their lives?